KassemKallas/Backdoor-Attacks-in-DeepLearning/README.md

 # Available sources and toolboxes

-# Backdoor Attacks on image and video models
+# Backdoor Attacks
+In this section, we will list the backdoor attacks on image and video models as they are the most common in the literature.

-# Backdoor Defenses for image and video models
+# Backdoor Defenses

 # Benign use of Backdoor attacks
 ## DNN Watermarking